Milagros Ortiz Bosch: The dictatorship falls

 On 30 May 1961 surprised Milagros and the whole family in frank conspiracy.
-Dominican Youth not take it anymore and university groups rebelled.
-Doña Angelita, his mother, still recovering from a stroke suffered a year before learning of the death of the Mirabal Sisters, with whom the Bosch family had narrowed friendship.
+Dominican Youth did not take it anymore and university groups rebelled.
+Doña Angelita, her mother, still recovering from a stroke suffered a year before learning of the death of the Mirabal Sisters, with whom the Bosch family had narrowed friendship.
 Doña Angelita not withstand the torment that caused an officer recognized the SIM, César Villeta, threw all sorts of insults against young sisters killed hours earlier by agents of tyranny.
 Villeta lived outside his home.

 The celebration of the death of the tyrant and the joy of that event could not be higher, but had to observe caution, as security agencies unleashed their fury like never before against the resistance of the dictatorship.
 Many hid, not Milagros, who fought as could the Trujillo retentive until July 5, 36 days after the tyrannicide, when arrived at the airport in Punta Caucedo Airport advanced the Dominican Revolutionary Party, the party of Uncle Juan, the national hero, the famous writer, the party leader, the pride of the family ...

 And while Uncle Juan did not come in person, one of the envoys, Angel Miolán brought to "Milagritos" a very special gift: the book "Cuento de Navidad" by the uncle dedicated to his beloved niece.
 That was when she first saws her uncle's letters l.
 But was eager to meet him personally.